newjersey/navigator.business.nj.gov/content/src/fundings/research-with-nj.md

   universities.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: Research with NJ is a free online portal that showcases New Jersey’s experts in science, technology, engineering, and mathematics (STEM).
-It provides local, national, and international commercial enterprises, ranging from entrepreneurs and start-ups to global businesses, with insight into groundbreaking research taking place within the state’s network of research universities.
+  Research with NJ is a free online portal that provides you with access to New Jersey’s experts in science, technology, engineering, and mathematics (STEM).
+  Whether you're an entrepreneur, a start-up, or part of a global business, you can gain insight into groundbreaking research taking place within the state’s network of research universities.

 callToActionLink: https://www.researchwithnj.com
 callToActionText: Learn More
 fundingType: technical assistance